- 30 Jul 2017

 GeTS eHBL solution helps freight forwarders easily submit advance Electronic House Bill (eHBL) data and close messages to the CBSA within mode-specific timeframes. eHBL contains detailed secondary cargo information on consolidated shipments, while close messages link the previous Cargo Control Number (CCN) and all lower-level house bills.

 The GeTS RNS WACM (Release Notification System Warehouse Arrival Certification Message) application supports release status updates, shipment arrivals, Deployment 4 (D4) Notices, and Manifest Forward functionalities.

-Visit our ACI page to learn more about Canada Import Management and sign up for a 30-day free trial today.
+Visit our ACI page to learn more about Canada Import Management.